david-a-siegel/MPRAudit/README.md

 On a 2014 Mac Mini,\
 Simulation1 returns 7 seconds, b2 ~ 0.51, SD ~ 0.03\
 Simulation2 returns 14 seconds, b2 ~ 0.88, SD ~ 0.01\
-Simulation3 returns 13 seconds, b2 ~ 0.35, SD ~ 0.04
+Simulation3 returns 13 seconds, b2 ~ 0.35, SD ~ 0.04\
+Simulation4 returns 6 seconds, b2 ~ 0.53, SD ~ 0.03

+The idea here is simply to simulate some data and run MPRAudit without creating a CSV file.

 ## Citation
 David A. Siegel, Olivier Le Tonqueze, Anne Biton, David J. Erle, and Noah Zaitlen, "MPRAudit Quantifies the Fraction of Variance Described by Unknown Features in Massively Parallel Reporter Assays" (2020).

 ## Contact
-David [dot] Siegel [at] ucsf [d0t] edu, please put "MPRAudit" in the subject line
+David [dot] Siegel [at] ucsf [d0t] edu, please put "MPRAudit" in the subject line.
+This is a work in progress.

 ## Thanks
 DAS would like to thank Christa Caggiano for help with this Github